Symphony No. 1 The Lord of the Rings: Reception

 The musicologist Estelle Jorgensen wrote that while the symphony has a programmatic aspect, it is "also formally interesting as sheer instrumental sound."

-The Tolkien scholar David Bratman wrote in 2010 that the symphony is "so popular" that it has attracted four recordings, "something almost unheard of for a contemporary classical work."
-He commented that the music, though Dutch, is in the tradition of British concert band and symphonic composers like Malcolm Arnold and Gustav Holst.
+The Tolkien scholar David Bratman noted in 2010 that the symphony had attracted four recordings.
+He commented that though it was Dutch, it was in the tradition of British concert band and symphonic composers like Malcolm Arnold and Gustav Holst.
 He stated, too, that like another symphony based on The Lord of the Rings, the Finnish composer Aulis Sallinen's 1996 Symphony No. 7 The Dreams of Gandalf, it mainly aims not to tell the story but to create a mood.
 Thus, three of the movements introduce characters – Gandalf, Gollum, and (the finale) the Hobbits.
-The second movement, Bratman wrote, presents the character of a place, the Elvish wood of Lothlorien, "which, like everyone from Bo Hansson to Enya, de Meij seems to hear as steamy."
+The second movement, Bratman wrote, presents the character of a place, the Elvish wood of Lothlórien, "which, like everyone from Bo Hansson to Enya, de Meij seems to hear as steamy."
 He made an exception for the fourth movement, "Journey in the Dark", which does narrate a story, the dangerous passage through the Mines of Moria.

-In celebration of the symphony's 25th anniversary, De Meij conducted the Performance of the piece by the bands of Valparaiso University.
+In celebration of the symphony's 25th anniversary, de Meij conducted the Performance of the piece by the bands of Valparaiso University.